-The Dutch pig farming industry in the Netherlands’ generates a surplus of phosphate-rich manure that exceeds restricted levels set by European and Dutch authorities.
-The same legislation prescribes that the manure needs to be processed under strict requirements to reduce the environmental impact on factors, like methane and ammonium emission.
+The Dutch pig farming industry in the Netherlands generates a surplus of phosphate-rich manure that exceeds restricted levels set by European and Dutch authorities.
+This same legislation prescribes that the manure be processed under strict requirements to reduce its environmental impact, such as methane and ammonium emissions.
 Together with regional logistical partners, Ecoson offers a transparent and reliable collection service for manure that also guarantees processing in line with all legislative requirements.

-Ecoson’s recently renewed plant in Son (the Netherlands) can process over 100,000 metric tons of pig manure per year, and has been online since 2014.
-It produces ± 6,000 metric tons of biophosphate pellets.
-In conjunction with other processing facilities on the location, the factory uses and shares residual heat and electricity to minimize energy consumption.
-In its current form the Ecoson plant is the largest digestion plant in the Netherlands, contributing significantly to the solution.
+Ecoson’s recently renovated plant in Son (the Netherlands), online since 2014, can process over 100,000 metric tons of pig manure per year, producing ± 6,000 metric tons of biophosphate pellets.
+In conjunction with other processing facilities at their location, the factory uses and shares residual heat and electricity to minimize energy consumption.
+In its current form, the Ecoson plant is the largest digestion plant in the Netherlands, contributing significantly to this problem's solution.

-The production process generates enough renewable gas to supply about 1,700 local households each year, a contribution that will reduce CO2 emissions by around 4,500 metric tons per year.
+Ecoson's production process generates enough renewable gas to supply approximately 1,700 local households each year, a contribution that reduces CO2 emissions by around 4,500 metric tons per year.

-WE ENABLE THE TRANSITION FROM A MANURE EXCESS PROBLEM TO THE SUSTAINABLE PRODUCTION OF A VALUABLE ORGANIC PHOSPHATE-RICH FERTILIZER.
+WE ENABLE THE TRANSITION FROM AN EXCESS MANURE PROBLEM TO THE SUSTAINABLE PRODUCTION OF A VALUABLE ORGANIC PHOSPHATE-RICH FERTILIZER.